InscryptionModding/InscryptionAPI/docs/wiki/index.md

             int count = 0;

-            // look at each adjacent slot of the current target of the buff
+            // look at each adjacent slot of the current target of the buff foreach (CardSlot slot in Singleton<BoardManager>.Instance.GetAdjacentSlots(target.Slot))
-            // REMEMBER - 'target' does not refer to the base card, but to the card that is currently being checked, as that is who will be receiving the buff
-            // if we were to check the adjacent cards of the base card and then return an int, we would only be able to buff the base card foreach (CardSlot slot in Singleton<BoardManager>.Instance.GetAdjacentSlots(target.Slot))
             {
                 // make sure that the slot and the slot's card both exist